How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 That’ll get you most of the way there. 😉

-I’d hypothesize the Perspectives filter doesn’t get clicked a lot today.
-However, the Perspectives carousel in the main search results can be quite visible, and it leads to the filter.
+I’d hypothesize that the Perspectives filter wasn’t getting clicked a lot, hence why it was retired.
+However, the Perspectives carousel in the main search results can be quite visible.

-Either way, analyzing the Perspectives filter’s results can open up ideas for how to integrate eligible content types into your SEO content strategy.
+Analyzing Perspectives results can thus open up ideas for how to integrate eligible content types into your SEO content strategy.

-Let’s search a few queries to see how often the Perspectives filter shows up first of all, and what types of results we see.
+Let’s look at a few queries to see how often the Perspectives filter showed up and what types of results we saw.

 Since these are broad topics, I’ll use long-tail variations with a more focused search intent.